 “Because of the current situation with this pandemic, we had to let go of a few resources and the receptionist was one of them,” said Oliver.
 “To cover part of their responsibilities we had to come up with a solution that allowed management of the visitors.
 Traction Guest helped us with exactly that.”

-Many organizations were welcoming visitors to their facility with a smiling face.
+Many organizations were welcoming visitors to their facility with smiling faces.
 But due to the pandemic, for many reasons including layoffs and new health and safety regulations, front desk employees have seen a drastic shift in their roles and responsibilities.
 Some are finding themselves behind plexiglass as they welcome guests with touchless sign-in systems, while others are working from home and using remote tools to still do receptionist jobs, such as accepting deliveries and managing visitor schedules.

 Freeing up the reception desk